 After the application has closed, EV recipients will be notified via email.
 After confirming membership with the recipient’s organization, the funds will be accessible to the recipient in an online marketplace and will count directly towards the cost of the EV recipient’s participation.
-EV funds will be awarded in the fall for the 2019-20 academic year.
+EV funds will be awarded in the spring for the 2020-21 academic year.

 EV is funded by donations from Vanderbilt alumni, faculty, staff, and current students.
 For more information about EV fundraising and how to donate, please see the Donate page.

 If you are awarded the EV Event Pass, EV will load $75 onto your Commodore Card that can be used to purchase tickets for on-campus events.
 This includes concerts, such as Quake and Rites of Spring, cultural showcases, and other student organization events.